survivejs/maintenance-book/manuscript/packaging/06-managing-dependencies.md

 Depending on a project you may want to specify [version ranges](https://docs.npmjs.com/misc/semver) differently in _package.json_:

 * Caret (`^1.2.3`, npm default) — good for most projects, will catch all updates inside a major version (1.9.3 but not 2.0.0).
-* Tilda (`~1.2.3`) — projects that may have breaking changes in minor releases, will catch all updates inside a minor version (1.2.17 but not 1.3.0).
+* Tilde (`~1.2.3`) — projects that may have breaking changes in minor releases, will catch all updates inside a minor version (1.2.17 but not 1.3.0).
 * Exact version (`1.2.3`) — the most strict, only manual updates.
+* Range (`>=1.3.0 <2.0.0`) - defines a range of versions.
+Usually used for peer dependencies.

+T> To include prerelease versions, use a pattern such as ^4.0.0-0.

+T> By default npm installs packages with a caret, you can change it using `npm config set save-prefix='~'`.
+Tilde can be a good default that can help you to avoid some issues with dependencies, see more in the _Locking Versions_ section.

 T> Check out the [npm semver calculator](https://semver.npmjs.com/) to better understand how version ranges work.

+## Locking Versions

+Even if you use exact versions in your _package.json_, you may have problems because dependencies of dependencies aren’t locked.
+A single breaking change in a patch release of some deeply nested dependency may break your build.
+This is especially hard to debug when it happens on the CI or during the deployment.

+Since version 5, npm supports **lockfiles**. `npm install` will write versions of the installed packages to a file, _package-lock.json_.
+This file should be committed to a project repository.
+The next time someone runs `npm install`, npm will use the versions specified in this lockfile.

+[Yarn](https://yarnpkg.com/), an npm alternative, implemented the idea of lockfiles first but they use incompatible format and _yarn.lock_ file.

+T> [Sebastian McKenzie discusses the difference between the lockfile approaches](https://yarnpkg.com/blog/2017/05/31/determinism/).
+In short, Yarn needs _package.json_ to work while npm doesn’t.
+In the future we may have [interoperability between two formats](https://www.npmjs.com/package/synp).

+W> npm will never publish lockfiles and will not use them when someone installs your package, only when you run `npm install` locally.

 ## Conclusion